webzakimbo/bcome-read-the-docs-guides/docs/source/network-configurations/multi-cloud.rst

 Bcome allows for interacting with servers from multiple clouds at the same time.

-This guide demonstates a simple AWS & GCP integration, where each cloud is used to populate an inventory, and then both used as contributors to populate a merged (multi cloud) inventory.
+This guide demonstrates a simple AWS & GCP integration, where each cloud is used to populate an inventory, and then both used as contributors to populate a merged (multi cloud) inventory.

 .. note::